 Most slip and fall cases will eventually involve an insurance company, and the insurance company will most certainly try to deny or undervalue your claim.
 Furthermore, if you are considering legal action, it’s important to act quickly.
 California Code of Civil Procedure Section 335.1 states that you must file a lawsuit within two years of the incident.
 After two years, you lose the right to file a lawsuit.
 If you delay filing, it can make it difficult to collect damages for your injuries.

-Slip and fall lawyers, like those at Blackstone Law, can help you get back on track after an accident.
+Slip and fall accident attorneys, like those at Blackstone Law, can help you get back on track after an accident.
 We understand what you’re going through, and we have experience litigating both corporate and private slip and fall cases.
 In relatively minor cases, you may find that a property owner is willing to pay for the damages without going to court.
-However, as the damages grow more severe, you are more likely to need assistance from a slip and fall lawyer.
+However, as the damages grow more severe, you are more likely to need assistance from a slip and fall accident lawyer.

 At Blackstone Law, we pride ourselves on putting our clients first.
 We work on contingency, which means that you will never pay upfront fees.
 Additionally, even if you choose not to retain our services, the legal advice we provide is free of charge.
 If you or a family member need representation for an injury you sustained in an accident, we would be happy to come to you or accommodate your needs with a free phone consultation.
-When you turn to Blackstone Law for your slip and fall lawyer, you’ll receive proactive advocacy as well as compassionate guidance.
+When you turn to Blackstone Law for your slip and fall attorney in Los Angeles, you’ll receive proactive advocacy as well as compassionate guidance.